 In this Guide

-That’s why we’ve pooled our technical know-how and on-the-job experience to research the best models on the market right now!
+We’ve pooled our technical know-how and on-the-job experience to research the best plasma cutters on the market right now!
 We’ve thought about all the key factors: power, reliability, efficiency, and price.

 As we compared models, we also took the time to read as many reviews, both professional and buyer, as we could.
 We wanted to get a sense of the user-friendliness and long term durability of these machines in the real world.